Mongolia : Ulaanbaatar Air Quality Improvement Program

 Most of the policy actions under this output have been complied with.

 Pending a few policy actions, most of the commitments under the last two outputs have been completed with ADB support.
-The release of tranche 2 is expected to be released in April 2019.
+The release of tranche 2 is expected to be Quarter 3 2019.

 |Summary of Environmental and Social Aspects